- Perform reliable case review with less bias and greater efficiency

 - Explain the responsibilities of an effective peer review committee

 - Implement methods to improve reliability and fairness of physician case review

-- Select indicators to measure the six core competencies
+- Select indicators to measure the six general competencies

 - Develop a fair and efficient approach to OPPE and FPPE